 By Joshua Tallis

 Take, for example, the reemergence of China.
-The PLAN is perhaps decades away from posing an equal challenge to the U.S. Navy outside of its near abroad, if it ever rises to that point.
+The People’s Liberation Army Navy (PLAN) is perhaps decades away from posing an equal challenge to the U.S. Navy outside of its near abroad, if it ever rises to that point.
 Yet, in the years until China develops the infrastructure, ships, and knowledge base to steam globally, it will not lie dormant.
-In that time, the strategic and political landscape will be shaped globally in part by a battle for soft power, building relationships, currying favor, and stabilizing troubled chokepoints.
+In that time, the strategic and political landscape will be shaped globally in part by a battle for soft power, building relationships, currying favor, and stabilizing troubled choke points.

 HA/DR helps shape local political contexts, and it is within such contexts that future American diplomats and soldiers (and those of other nations) will operate.
 Though HA/DR is a moral imperative in its own right, without the expectation of a quid pro quo, it stands to reason that in an anarchic political landscape, nations will gravitate towards a country they have seen to have their best interests at heart.